aperezdc/hipack-c/doc/quickstart.rst

 Values
 ======

-Objects of :c:type:`hipack_value_t` represent a single value of those supported by HiPack: an integer number, a floating point number, a boolean, a list, or a dictionary.
+Objects of type :c:type:`hipack_value_t` represent a single value of those supported by HiPack: an integer number, a floating point number, a boolean, a list, or a dictionary.
 Creating an object if a “basic” value, that is all except lists and dictionary, can be done using the C99 designated initializer